-I have come to know Dan and Eric (they’re actually former Amazon Boot Camp students) and thought it would be a great idea to pick their brain about how they have grown their business to seven figures with the power of FBA, so I sent Dan some questions to answer for you guys.
+I have come to know Dan and Eric (they’re actually former Amazon Boot Camp students) and thought it would be a great idea to pick their brain about how they have grown their business to multi-seven figures with the power of FBA, so I sent Dan some questions to answer for you guys.
 Check out the interview below!

 Thanks for your time, guys.
 Could you please tell us a bit about you and how you got started selling on Amazon?

 Absolutely!
 In late 2011 we were both working full-time jobs for an online retail company that specialized in selling collectible card games.
 One day, the CFO of the company quit.
 It surprised us because he was making a 6 figure salary at the time, so we asked him why he was leaving.
 He told us that he was making more money selling stuff on Amazon and he was just going to focus all his time on that.

 We were shocked that this was even possible and to be honest, rather skeptical.
 We probed him about it further and he decided to take us on a trip to a local Wal-Mart to prove it to us.
 That was the day we learned about Retail Arbitrage and before that day could turn into night, Eric and I had decided to give this a try ourselves.
 We signed up for a seller account on Amazon and spent our nights and weekends either in stores scanning or at home packing and prepping.
 If we weren’t doing one of those things we were scouring the web to learn as much about arbitrage and FBA as possible.

 So you guys started with Retail Arbitrage.
 How long were you doing that before you decided to leave your full-time jobs and pursue selling on Amazon full-time?